Why IBA chose Ukraine for growth

 In its May 2012 issue, IT Europa published the article Why IBA chose Ukraine for growth.

 “IBA, the eastern European IT services giant, has added to its existing offices by opening up in Ukraine.
-This has been a missing part of the map for the Czech Republic-headquartered company which has roots in Belarus and Russia and more than 30 large clients worldwide.
+This has been a missing part of the map for the Czech Republic-headquartered company which has more than 30 large clients worldwide.

 With a history of working with IBM and SAP, and going back to mainframe days, IBA is set on expansion, recently opening offices in Astana, Kazakhstan; London, UK; and Kiev, Ukraine.
 Ukraine has now became the tenth country in the world where IBA Group has a permanent presence.